RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

      - We assume most of fFire and fCleach originates from forest, if forest exists in the gridcell.
      - we then do same as 1) above.

-  3) If low spatial resolution regrid into 0.5x0.5 deg
+  3) If low spatial resolution regrid into 0.5x0.5 deg using conservative remapping approach.

   4) Since the unit of forest NBP is kg/m2/s we multiply it by Intact and NonIntact forest area that came from the netcdf file described in "step (1)" and number of seconds in the year to get "kg/gridcell/yr"